 NAMA at the ACMG 3.0

 The number of patients with complex metabolic disorders continues to rise.
 As a result, Clinical Geneticists are responsible for providing care for a wide range of patients.

 The short course NAMA at the ACMG provides an opportunity for practicing geneticists to update their metabolic knowledge.

 Georgianne Arnold, MD, FACMG, University of Pittsburgh Medical Center

 Jerry Vockley, MD, PhD, FACMG, University of Pittsburgh Medical Center

 Skeletal dysplasias are disorders in bone development and can present any time during the human life cycle, from the prenatal period to adulthood.

 This course is intended to bridge the knowledge gaps across all types of care providers so that these patients are treated appropriately.

-Somatic Mutation Testing in Cancer: Implications for the Oncologist
+Somatic Mutation Testing in Cancer: Implications for the Oncologist and Geneticist

 This session will focus on the issues surrounding the increased use of NGS-based somatic mutation detection in cancer management.